toliva/ConnectivityContent/apis/02-Product Management/04-Expedia-QuickConnect-Products-Availability-and-Rates-Retrieval-API/04-sample-messages.md

 </ProductAvailRateRetrievalRS>
 ```

-## Requesting all active rate plans’ avail and rate data for a specific room type
+## Requesting all active rate plans' avail and rate data for a specific room type
 The following request shows how to request all active rate plans for a specific room type, for one day.
 Note that specifying only a room type ID implies all rate plans will be returned.

 ### Request